House intelligence panel to take up Democratic memo Monday: sources

 The memo also confirmed that the FBI investigation, which Mueller took over in May, was triggered in late July 2016 by contacts between Russians and another Trump campaign adviser, George Papadapoulos.

-Tweeting from his resort in Palm Beach, Florida on Saturday, Trump said the Republican memo “totally vindicates” him in the Russia investigation and called Mueller’s probe a “disgrace.”
+Tweeting from his resort in Palm Beach, Florida, on Saturday, Trump said the Republican memo “totally vindicates” him in the Russia investigation and called Mueller’s probe a “disgrace.”

 But several Republican lawmakers who spoke about the controversy on Sunday disagreed with the president, including Trey Gowdy, a member of the House Intelligence Committee and one of the authors of the Republican memo.

-Speaking on the CBS program, “Face the Nation,” Gowdy said he believed the Republican memo showed sloppiness by investigators in their application to the FISA court.
+Speaking on the CBS program “Face the Nation,” Gowdy said he believed the Republican memo showed sloppiness by investigators in their application to the FISA court.
 But, he said, the Russia probe should continue regardless.

 “I am on record as saying I support Bob Mueller 100 percent,” Gowdy said.
 “I say investigate everything Russia did, but admit that this was a really sloppy process that you engaged in to surveil a U.S. citizen.”